-Traditional robotic maps containing only geometric information usually directly take sensor (e.g., camera, LiDAR, radar, sonar) data as inputs to their mapping systems.
-However, with the emergence of semantic mapping, a reasoning block that can interpret the image or point cloud data for a higher-level understanding of the scene has become essential to the pipeline.
-This reasoning block is usually chosen as a Deep Neural Network (DNN) for place recognition, object detection, or semantic segmentation, depending on the specific mapping framework.
+Robotic maps containing only geometric information usually directly take sensor (e.g., camera, LiDAR, radar, sonar) data as inputs to their mapping systems.
+However, with the emergence of semantic mapping, a reasoning block that can interpret the raw sensor data for a higher-level understanding of the scene has become essential to the mapping pipeline.
+This reasoning block is usually chosen as a deep neural network for place recognition, object detection, or semantic segmentation, depending on the specific mapping framework.

-As most produced maps contain only one attribute (e.g., room-level, object-level, or dense semantics), the employed DNN is trained for a single task.
-However, in a multi-layer mapping system, it is inefficient or even unrealistic to have multiple DNN models, one per layer.
-Therefore, we propose to design a unified DNN model for different map attributes functioning as our reasoning block via multi-task learning.
-This approach also justifies a practical and real-world application for multi-task learning research in robotics.
+As most produced maps only contain one environmental attribute (e.g., room-level, object-level, or dense semantics), the employed DNN is trained for a single task.
+However, in a multilayer mapping system, it is inefficient or even unrealistic to have multiple DNNs, one per layer.
+Therefore, we propose to design a unified DNN model for different environmental/map attributes functioning as our reasoning block via MTL.
+This approach also justifies a practical and real-world application of MTL research in robotics.

-In this section, a multi-task DNN for image segmentation is presented.
-The MTL network takes monocular RGB images as inputs and outputs several dense segmentation results to provide measurements for the multi-layer map inference.
+In this section, a multitask DNN for image segmentation is presented.
+The MTL network takes monocular RGB images as inputs, and outputs several dense segmentation results to provide useful measurements for the following multilayer map inference.
 We first describe the general architecture design and model objective of the network.
 Then, we present a specific example of training the network for scene semantic and traversability segmentation.
-Semantic ground truth labels are publicly available in common data sets, while traversability labels are rare and usually robot-dependent.
-An automated traversability labeling approach using exteroceptive sensor data is also proposed at the end of this section to tackle this issue.
-Given how the labels are generated, we regard semantic segmentation as a supervised learning procedure while traversability segmentation self-supervised.
+Semantic ground truth labels are publicly available in common data sets, whereas traversability labels are rare and usually robot-dependent.
+An automated traversability labeling approach using exteroceptive sensory data is also proposed in this section to tackle the issue.
+Based on how the labels are generated, we regard semantic segmentation as a supervised learning procedure while traversability segmentation self-supervised.
 Furthermore, the training procedures are generalizable to other map attributes, given the corresponding ground truth labels.